cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-checkra1n.md

 1. Click `Start` -> `Next` on checkra1n
   - Your device will be put into recovery mode automatically
 1. You will now be presented with instructions in how to reboot your device into [DFU mode](faq#dfu_mode), click `Start` to begin
-  - If you have an iPhone X, follow [these instructions](troubleshooting#iphonex_dfu){:target="_blank"} to enter DFU mode, as the instructions in the checkra1n application are incorrect
+  - If you have an iPhone X, follow [these instructions](troubleshooting#iphonex_dfu) to enter DFU mode, as the instructions in the checkra1n application are incorrect
   - Follow the instructions until your device reboots to a black screen
 1. checkra1n will now be automatically installed